Home

 A small private gallery.
 Storms and saints, harvest fields and harbour scenes.

-Fourteen paintings I keep returning to, with notes on the painters who made them.
+Fourteen paintings I keep returning to, each with one thing about it, or its painter, that stuck with me.
 They range from a Caravaggio painted in Rome in 1597 to a Russian seascape from 1850 and an American Civil War landscape from the year of Lincoln's assassination.
 No theme beyond "things that stop me when I scroll past them."

 Plate I · 1597